sandeepnukala1/authentication-angular-fake-backend/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run npm install and Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically go to the `http://localhost:4200/login` login screen.

 ## Fake Interceptor